JamesHumpos/Racing-GUI-2.0/README.md

 To use, you'll need to replace usernames, password and keys currently removed in the public version of this script.

+Intended to be run on Raspberry Pi 4b with:
+Debian version: 11 (bullseye)
+Release date: April 4th 2022
+System: 32-bit
+Kernel version: 5.15

+Though can be adapted to run with Python3+ anywhere.

+Autostart and autoupdate features require a service to be created in using system.d method described here: https://github.com/JamesHumpos/GUIGIT/blob/master/boot.pdf

+Service file:

 MIT License

 Copyright (c) [2022] [James H]